avinashkz/DS_language_analysis/README.md

 In this data analysis project, we aim to understand how the choice of programming language is affected by the preference of a data science task.

+Our exploratory data analysis report can be found [here](results/report.md).

 ## Question

 Does someone's favorite data science task have an effect on their choice between R and Python?